"She had flat tummy during Xmas": Reactions as Ka3na welcomes 2nd child

 - Former BBNaija housemate, Ka3na, has stirred mixed reactions from social media users after sharing the news of her baby’s arrival

-- The reality star in an Instastory post announced that she has welcomed a baby boy and promised to unveil his face soon
+- The reality star in an Instastory post announced that she has welcomed a baby and promised to unveil the face soon

 - Some social media users congratulated the new mum while others wondered how she was able to put to bed so fast